These nine fun Thanksgiving Day activities for kids and toddlers can make the day fun for everyone!

 Older kids who know what nouns, verbs, adjectives, and adverbs are.

 You can download and print the Thanksgiving Funny Fill in the Blank page from the Thanksgiving Activities for Kids printable pack!

 Or you can write your own story – but that’s a lot of work!

 You’ll also need a pencil.

-Go through the blanks and ask the kids to share the first word of the appropriate type listed that comes to their mind!
+Go through the blanks and ask the kids to share the first word that comes to their minds!